oVirt/ovirt-site/source/feature/watchdog-engine-support.html.md

 ### Summary

 This feature adds [watchdog](https://en.wikipedia.org/wiki/Watchdog_Card) support to engine.
+The feature will be available in server VM's and especially useful when used with high availability.

 ### Owner